malafein/HitchingPost/README.md

 ## Changelog
 See `CHANGELOG.md` for version history.

+## Bugs & Known Issues
+Feel free to log any issues you encounter while using this mod on [GitHub](https://github.com/malafein/HitchingPost/issues).
+Currently, I know there are issues in multiplayer, where sometimes the hitching fails, or the rope doesn't appear when it should.
+I'll be looking into this one.

 ## Thank You
 kbutler73 and Jojenman - For all your help with testing, debugging, and ideas.
 And most of all, the great fun and adventures!